Pardons Canada: Information and answers

 Pardons Canada eligibility rules – summary and indictable offences

-Applicants for the Canadian pardon program must meet specific eligibility requirements that are dependent on the status of the sentence that was given in court.
+Applicants must meet specific eligibility requirements that are dependent on the status of the sentence that was given in court.
 To become eligible the sentence must be complete and a waiting period must be met in which the applicant has been of “good conduct”.

 Criminal record removal for non-convictions